 In California, certain assets may not subject to risk of forfeiture or loss to creditors.
 Assets that may be protected from creditor claims in California include:

 - Private pension plans

 - California Teachers Retirement plans

 Each of these assets is subject to certain limitations and restrictions.
 Contact an experienced asset protection attorney at Fernandez & Karney to learn more about the details that may be applicable for your asset protection needs.

 Asset protection strategies can be a great way to shield assets from the reach of creditors and limit exposure to third parties.
 However, these strategies do not guarantee that creditors or interested parties will never be able to reach them.
 As a general rule, assets can be protected in one location or vehicle.
 Once those assets are moved (e.g., disbursed to beneficiaries, transferred from a spendthrift-protected trust to a personal savings account, withdrawn for personal use) they may become fair game to creditors.

 At Fernandez & Karney, we understand the importance of creating a customized and unique asset protection plan for our clients.
-We have more than 50 years of combined experience assisting clients with their asset planning needs.
+We have more than 50 years of combined experience assisting clients with their asset planning needs in California.
 We will explain the various methods that may be appropriate and/or beneficial and offer advice about moving forward with a solid asset protection plan.
-Contact our office to speak with one of our experienced California asset protection attorneys today.
+Contact our office to speak with one of our experienced asset protection attorneys today.